tlarrieu/dotfiles/README.md

 and could not find a way to include them properly.
 If you find this offensive or want to help me achieve cross-references, I'd be glad too ;)

+**Anyway, I will link all of theme soon enough so at least, they can get credit for their respective work!**

 Goals
 -----